 - Departure: Shows the exact date and time when the troops will be sent.

-- Estimated Arrival: Shows the time when the troops will arrive to target position.
+- Arrival: Shows the exact time when the troops will arrive to target position.

 - Troops: Shows the troop units to be sent.

-- Catapult: If any catapult target option was set, here you will see the target buildings to be destroyed by catapults.
+- Catapult: If any catapult target option has been set, you will see target buildings to be destroyed by catapults.

 - Remaining Time: Shows the remaining time to send the troops.
 When this counter reaches 0 seconds, the troops will be sent.